dp-opensource/pheanstalk/README.md

 ####Exception handling

-In the Case that something goes wrong you can throw an Exception in your work-function.
+In the Case that something goes wrong you can throw an Exception in your work-method.
 The pre-defined behaviour is that a NoRetryException cancels the job and any other Exception will cause the job to be delayed for 3 minutes.

 It can come in handy to customize the Exception handling so we left you the option to change it to your needs.
-The Exception handling is defined in the processJob-Function.
+The Exception handling is defined in the processJob-method.

 ###Datatransformers